All Episodes

 I think he posted it.

-Uh I posted it again in in solidarity.
+I posted it again in solidarity.

 Religion is a protected characteristic under British law.

-So saying F Islam kind of is by their own standards.
+So saying F-Islam kind of is by their own standards.

 But that's the point.